vechiato/spoolman-multi-spool-cost-calculator/README.md

 - **User-Friendly Interaction**: Provides detailed prompts and error messages to guide the user.
 - **Summary Report**: Displays a formatted summary of all filaments used and their individual costs at the end.
 - **Customizable API URL**: Reads the Spoolman API URL from the `.env` file or defaults to `http://localhost:7912`.
+- **Filament Snapshot & Comparison**: Captures the current state of all filaments and compares snapshots to show usage and cost differences over time.

 ## Prerequisites